-According to a combined five years of survey data from SIMA, nearly 75% of all snow and ice management Continued on page 16
+According to a combined five years of survey data from SIMA, nearly 75% of all snow and ice management

 QUANTITY OVER QUALITY?
 According to 5 years of survey data from SIMA, nearly 75% of all contracts are driven by the amount of weather and materials utilized.